KonstantinosPetrakis/PatentInspector/README.md

 # TODO

 * Create the form (query builder)
+    - Ensure that throttle is working
+    - Try to do something about latency in field-model requests
 * Index the tables (with goal of speeding up queries of the query builder and django-admin)
     - It's best if data is indexed after insertion
     - I could try Model.objects.db.create_index()